Turkey could buy more Russian missiles despite US warnings | ExBulletin

 In an interview with US broadcaster CBS News, President Recep Tayyip Erdogan said Turkey should decide its defense systems for itself.

-Speaking to correspondent Margaret Brennan in New York last week, Erdogan explained that Turkey did not have the option of purchasing American-made Patriot missiles and that the United States had not delivered planes. stealthy F-35s despite a payment of $ 1.4 billion.
-Erdogans comments came in excerpts posted ahead of the interview’s full air on Sunday.
+Speaking to correspondent Margaret Brennan in New York last week, Erdogan explained that Turkey did not have the option of purchasing American-made Patriot missiles and that the United States had not delivered planes. stealthy F-35s despite a payment of $ 1.4 billion. .
+Erdogan’s comments came in excerpts posted ahead of the interview’s full broadcast on Sunday.

 NATO member Turkey has been kicked out of the F-35 program and defense officials have been sanctioned after purchasing the Russian-made S-400 missile defense system.
 The United States strongly opposes the use of Russian systems in NATO and says it poses a threat to the F-35s.
 Turkey maintains that the S-400s could be used independently without being integrated into NATO systems and therefore pose no risk.